TD Ameritrade limits trading on AMC Entertainment

-(Reuters) - TD Ameritrade put in place trading limitations on AMC Entertainment Holdings’ shares, the retail brokerage’s website showed on Friday.
+TD Ameritrade put in place trading limitations on AMC Entertainment Holdings' (AMC.N) shares, the retail brokerage's website showed on Friday.

 Trading in the stock will be limited to clients with own capital on hand and not borrowed funds, TD Ameritrade said, adding there might be some additional requirements on trading options that expire on June 11.